ssm/ssm-nifi_toolkit/REFERENCE.md

 The version of Apache NiFi Toolkit.
 This must match the version in the tarball.

-Default value: `'1.15.3'`
+Default value: `'1.18.0'`

 ##### <a name="download_archive_type"></a>`download_archive_type`

 Data type: `Enum['zip','tar.gz']`

 The archive type of the downloaded tarball.
-The default "zip" requires that the command "unzip" is present on the system.

 Default value: `'zip'`